emtenet/max-ii-fuse-map/README.md

 For example the fuses
 `{ioc(), output4, mux3}` and `{ioc(), output3, mux2}`
 select local line 9.

+### `{iob(), {interconnect, #}, direct_link}`

+Selects a direct-link from a neighbouring LAB onto an IOB's interconnect.

+Only applicable for IOBs on the left and right sides.

+Not used at the same time as the interconnect muxes below.

 ### `{lc(), data_#3, mux#}` and `{lc(), data_#6, mux#}`